 Arabic phrases, maps & photos.

-Travel Guide - Quick, useful and entertaining overview
+Travel Guide - Check out useful info

-go and what to see, a list of annual festivals, weather facts,
+go and what to see,

 cultural etiquette tips, and relate resources.